KehangLi/Logic_App/README.md

 * User could select different difficulty levels before starting.
 * Includes a timer functioning as a stopwatch to display elapsed time.
 * In the settings screen, users can toggle between light and dark modes and view the high score table.
+* Adaptive layouts for different screen size.
 ### Important Features in Server-side and Generator
-* The generator automatically creates more questions for the server-side.
+* The generator is able to automatically create more questions for the server-side.
 * The server-side provides HTML interfaces for administrators to manage users and questions.
 * Statistics would be stored in local database.